-8. a complete copy of all reports prepared pursuant to Section III.E and Provider's response to the reports, along with corrective action plan(s) related to any issues raised by the reports, including Provider's determination of whether the CMS overpayment rule requires the repayment of an extrapolated Overpayment (as defined in Appendix B);
+8. a complete copy of all reports prepared pursuant to Section III.E and OCOM's response to the reports, along with corrective action plan(s) related to any issues raised by the reports;

-9. a certification from the IRO regarding its professional independence and objectivity with respect to Provider or that the IRO does not have a prohibited relationship with Provider, as described in Section III.E.4, including a summary of all current and prior engagements or relationships between Provider and the IRO, as applicable; 10. a description of any changes to the risk assessment and internal review process required by Section III.F, including the reasons for such changes;
+9. a certification from the IRO that it does not have a prohibited relationship with OCOM, as described in Section III.E.3 above, including a summary of any current and prior relationships between OCOM or its owners, officers, or directors and the IRO;

+10. a description of any changes to the risk assessment and internal review process required by Section III.F, including the reasons for such changes;

-11. a summary of the following components of the risk assessment and internal review process during the Reporting Period: (a) work plans developed, (b) internal audits performed, (c) corrective action plans developed in response to internal audits, and (d) steps taken to track the implementation of the corrective action plans.
+11. a summary of the following components of the risk assessment and internal review process during the Reporting Period: work plans developed, internal audits performed, corrective action plans developed in response to internal audits, and steps taken to track the implementation of the corrective action plans.
 Copies of any work plans, internal audit reports, and corrective actions plans shall be made available to OIG upon request;

-12. a summary of the disclosures in the disclosure log required by Section III.G that: (a) relate to Federal health care programs; or (b) involve allegations of conduct that may involve illegal remuneration or inappropriate referrals in violation of the Anti-Kickback Statute (the complete disclosure log shall be made available to OIG upon request);
+12. a summary of the disclosures in the disclosure log required by Section III.G that: (a) relate to Federal health care programs; or (b) involve allegations of conduct that may involve illegal remuneration or inappropriate referrals in violation of the Anti-Kickback Statute or Stark law (the complete disclosure log shall be made available to OIG upon request);